uofu-emb/rtos/labs/04.signaling/README.md

 ### Activity
 1. Create a new project.
 1. Copy into your project the test_signal.c test, and the signaling.h header.
+1. There is also a CMakeLists.txt configuration which sets up multiple test executables you should look at.
 1. Implement the worker handler and the request functions, matching the signature specified in the header file.
 1. Your worker should return the input + five